Need help with installing your awning? We've got you covered!

 In conclusion, installing stationary awnings makes sense if you live in an area, where weather conditions are relatively stable.
 However, if you need an awning you can adapt to the weather, it’s best to install a retractable.

 Once you decide on a retractable or stationary storefront awning, it’s time to pick the material.
 You have several options to pick from when it comes to that, with the main three being vinyl and polyester composite, cotton blend canvas, and acrylic fabric.
 More on them below:

 Vinyl and polyester composite is a long-lasting and durable material.
 The fabric has gained quite a popularity among awning users, and there are numerous reasons behind that.
-As mentioned, vinyl and polyester composite is durable but can be subject to cracking.
-Other than that, the fabric is usually fire-resistant, waterproof, but is more vulnerable to fading when exposed to the sun.
+As mentioned, vinyl and polyester composite are durable but can be subject to cracking.
+Other than that, the fabric is usually fire-resistant, and waterproof, but is more vulnerable to fading when exposed to the sun.
 In addition, although PVC does provide shade it will definitely be hot under the awning cover since PVC does not breathe.

 Cotton blend canvas provides a more traditional approach to design.
 It’s not as durable as vinyl and polyester composite but can be water-resistant and long-lasting when properly maintained.
-What speaks to its advantage is the classic look it can give to an awning, which is why it’s often used for for commercial awnings.
+What speaks to its advantage is the classic look it can give to an awning, which is why it’s often used for commercial awnings.

 The next item on the list is the frame for your awning.
 It will keep the entire structure together, so it’s essential to make the right call here.
 Basically, you can opt either for a wooden or aluminum frame.

 Starting with wood frames, these are generally more sturdy but also heavier to install.
 They may look more appealing, as they usually give a more classic look to an awning.
 However, maintaining them properly can be a daunting task.
 That’s because wooden frames are more prone to cracks and weather, meaning you need to spend a lot of time keeping them in their optimal condition.